Rafael Rivera Esbrí: El Polvorín

 Rivera Esbri is best remembered for an incident that has little to do with his work as mayor.
 He is remembered as the only civilian who in the company of seven of Ponce's firefighters confronted and brought under control the fire of 25 January 1899 that took place at the American munitions depot in the city of Ponce, located where the Ponce High School is currently located.
 Rivera Esbri and the others did this in defiance of an order from the American military officials not to attempt to fight the fire.
 Their bravery is said to have saved the city from total destruction.

 Obelisk

-In 1906, the Legislature of Puerto Rico issued a proclamation to officially declare Rafael Rivera Esbri and the seven firefighters heroes.
+In 1906, the Legislature of Puerto Rico issued a proclamation to declare Rafael Rivera Esbri and the seven firefighters heroes officially.
 In time, the city of Ponce also built an obelisk to their memory which is located at Plaza Las Delicias (See Monumento a los heroes de El Polvorín), and is dedicated to Rivera Esbri and the seven firefighters who risked their lives in the 25 January 1899 fire.
 Rivera Esbri's name, along with those of the firefighters are engraved on the obelisk.